pranayharishchandra/Tensen-E-Mart-1/README.md

-## Source folder was accidentlly pushed into another repo, so here it's not working.
+## Source folder in frontend was accidentlly pushed into another repo, so here it's not working.
 ## Please check this complete project at https://github.com/pranayharishchandra/Tensen-E-Mart-2